MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/new-netroute.md

 - ActiveStore.
 Current routing information, used by the OS.
 When a computer reboots, information in this store is lost.
 - PersistentStore.
+Cannot be used.
 Routing information in this store preserved across reboots.
 When a computer starts, it copies the saved settings from this store to the ActiveStore.

 By default, a route is saved in both stores.
 Use this parameter only when you need to create a route in just the ActiveStore.